-- 3.1 Members have concerns that the access to the site may cause issues, particularly as this is virtually a blind corner. - 3.2 Essex County Council Highways The on site parking provision is considered to be acceptable as there will be adequate parking provision due to the town centre location with its proximity of public car parks and sustainable travel; Essex County Council as the highway authority does not wish to raise objection to the proposals, subject to the following conditions being attached:- - 1.
+- 3.1 The on site parking provision is considered to be acceptable as there will be adequate parking provision due to the town centre location with its proximity of public car parks and sustainable travel, therefore Essex County Council as the highway authority does not wish to raise any objection to the proposals, subject to the following conditions being attached:- - 1.
 9 no. parking spaces shall be provided having minimum dimensions of 2.9 metres x 5.5 metres. - 2.
 A minimum dimension of 6m shall be provided between the rear of the parking bays within the parking court. - 3.
-Prior to occupation of the development a vehicular turning facility, of a design to be approved in writing by the Local Planning Authority, shall be constructed, surfaced and maintained free from obstruction within the site at all times for that sole purpose. - 4.
+Prior to occupation of the development a vehicular turning facility, of a design to be approved in writing by the Local Planning Authority shall be constructed, surfaced and maintained free from obstruction within the site at all times for that sole purpose. - 4.
 Prior to the commencement of the development the details of the number, location and design of cycle parking facilities shall be submitted to and approved in writing by the Local Planning Authority.
 The approved facility shall be secure, convenient and covered and provided prior to occupation and retained at all times. - 5.
-No unbound material shall be used in the surface treatment of the vehicular access within 6 metres of the highway boundary.
+No unbound material shall be used in the surface treatment of the vehicular access within 6 metres of the highway boundary. - 6.
+Prior to commencement of the development details showing the means to prevent the discharge of surface water from the development onto the highway shall be submitted to and approved in writing by the Local

-- 6. Prior to commencement of the development details showing the means to prevent the discharge of surface water from the development onto the highway shall be submitted to and approved in writing by the Local Planning Authority.
-The approved scheme shall be carried out in its entirety prior to the access becoming operational and shall be retained at all times. - 7.
-Prior to the commencement of works on site the applicant shall indicate in writing to the Local Planning Authority an area within the curtilage of the site for the parking of operatives' vehicles and the reception and storage of building materials clear of the highway. - 8.
+Planning Authority.
+The approved scheme shall be carried out in its entirety prior to the access becoming operational and shall be retained at all times.

+- 7. Prior to the commencement of works on site the applicant shall indicate in writing to the Local Planning Authority an area within the curtilage of the site for the parking of operatives' vehicles and the reception and storage of building materials clear of the highway. - 8.
 Prior to occupation of the proposed development, the developer shall be responsible for the provision and implementation of a Residential Travel Information Pack for sustainable transport, approved by Essex County Council, to include 10 All Essex Scratch card tickets.